Scott Moloney: Non-League

 Following his departure from Barrow, Moloney joined Northern Premier League Division One West club Nantwich Town.
 He departed the club in March 2024, joining FC United of Manchester.

 In August 2024, Moloney signed for National League club Oldham Athletic on a one-year deal following a successful trial period.
 In March 2025, he joined National League North club Rushall Olympic on loan for the remainder of the season.

 In October 2025, Moloney joined Northern Premier League Division One West club Bootle.

+In January 2026, Moloney joined Northern Premier League Division One West club Stafford Rangers.
+However, in May Moloney left the club to pursue opportunities elsewhere higher up the non league pyramid.